 Romans took elements of Greek architecture and adapted them to their own needs.
 While the Greeks relied on simplicity of structure, using columns to hold up pediments and favouring geometric designs, the Romans took it further.
 Romans added more depth to their buildings by mastering arches and vaults.
 They created magnificent vaulted roofs, higher spans, and larger spaces with fewer columns.

-Architecture as a catalyst to growth of cities
+Architecture as a catalyst for the growth of cities

 Romans were masters at building roads, which was a crucial element of Rome’s success.
 They constructed over 400,000 km of paved roads across Roman territories, allowing for a quicker and safer movement of people and goods.
 Soldiers, messengers and traders could move across the Empire faster while the roads connected settlements with Rome.